JokerQyou/maupassant-hugo/README.md

 ## Syntax highlighting

 This theme uses built-in Chroma code highlighter, and defaults to [dracula style][chroma_dracula_preview].
-You can provide your own `static/css/syntax.css` file to override with your preffered color theme.
+You can provide your own `static/css/syntax.css` file to override with your preferred color theme.
 For example, to change to `monokai` colors:

 ```bash
 # Make sure you are in the root path of your blog